dewar28/graph-rigidity-checker/README.md

 The graph will be described as a dictionary object in the terminal window every time an edge is added to the graph.
 This can then be directly copied into other Python scripts easily.

+FEATURE UPDATE 22/3/2023:
+Program can now compute the drawn graph's number representation as described in 'The number of realizations of all Laman graphs with at most 12 vertices' by Jose Capco, Matteo Gallet, Georg Grasegger, Christoph Koutschan, Niels Lubbes and Josef Schicho (DOI: 10.5281/zenodo.1245517).